-In this extract from the programme 'Folio' Stuart speaks to Patrick Gallagher about his writing, religion, fame and public ignominy.
+Francis Stuart speaks about his writing, religion, fame and public shame.

 As for preaching.
 I hope I never preach in my fiction 'cos that is a disaster for fiction, for art in any case.

-They go on to talk about fame and the growing popularity of his work amongst young people.
-For Stuart, fame breeds complacency and all kinds of things that make imaginative writing impossible.
-They also discuss his latest work 'The High Consistory'.
+Talking about the growing popularity of his work amongst young people Franics Stuart believes fame breeds complacency and things that make imaginative writing impossible.

 Stuart talks to Patrick Gallagher about a life in which he has seemed to welcome the role of outcast, to the point where the scaffold itself became more than a metaphor.

 This episode of 'Folio' was broadcast on 18 January 1981.
 The presenter is Patrick Gallagher.

 Francis Stuart was born in Australia in 1902.
 He married Iseult Gonne, daughter of Maud Gonne, when he was 17.
 Stuart died in Ennis Co.
 Clare in 2000.